 National Park Service

 The National Park Service (NPS) has defined “quiet hours” as between 10:00pm to 6:00am for all national parks.
-This doesn’t necessarily mean that all generators must be shut off between those hours.
-Officially, only those generators that exceed 60 decibels “measured on the A-weighted scale at 50 feet”, must be shut off.
+But this doesn’t necessarily mean that all generators must be shut off between those hours.
+The NPS has targeted only those generators that exceed 60 decibels “measured on the A-weighted scale at 50 feet”, must be shut off.
 However, it’s noted that some national parks and some campgrounds have extended those rules more aggressively.

 The above paragraph stems from two NPS regulations on the books with respect to noise that apply to all national parks…